-- Unless it is clearly specified to the contrary in the assignment/project, it is not allowed to use source code from others, other sources, or one's own source code from other components. - In the case it was explicitly permitted to use code from other sources, one must both a.
-Indicate with the following block marking that the code was copied ensuring that this block marking can be clearly distinguished from other block markings;
+- Unless it is clearly specified to the contrary in the assignment/project, it is not allowed to use source code from others (including code generated by artificial intelligence), other sources, or one's own source code from other components. - 2.
+In the case it was explicitly permitted to use code from other sources, one must both - a.
+Indicate using block marking that the code was copied, ensuring that this block marking can be clearly distinguished from other block markings;